-Knowing how to replace a face in Photoshop is useful for every photographer.
+Knowing how to do a face swap in Photoshop is convenient for every photographer.
 You can use this technique to fix closed eyes or just swap heads for fun.
 This tool is also useful if you own an e-commerce business and want to add variety to your product photos.

-Either way, here’s an easy way to swap faces and heads in Photoshop.
+Either way, here is an easy way to swap faces in Photoshop.

-Will a Face Swap Work for Your Pictures?
+Using Face Swap In Photoshop: Will It Work for Your Pictures?

 Whether a face swap will look good depends on a few factors.
-The most important ones are: position of the head and lighting.
+The most important ones are the positioning of the head and lighting.

 The position of the head you want to replace has to be similar to the head you are going to copy.
 This will get you the most natural result.
-You can bend and distort a flat surface in Photoshop but that doesn’t work for a human face.
+You can bend and distort a flat surface in Adobe Photoshop, but that doesn’t work for a human face.

-Once you have to bend and twist a face to make it fit, it won’t look natural anymore.
+It won’t look natural anymore once you have to bend and twist a face to make it fit.
+No amount of retouching will help that.

-It’s impossible to make it look natural when the difference is too big.
+It is impossible to make the image look natural when the difference is too big.

 Step 1: Open Both Photos in Photoshop

 Open the photos and put them next to each other.
-Zoom in on the the photo from which you are going to copy the face and head.
+Zoom in on the image from which you will copy the face and head.

 I will replace the face of the man on the bicycle with the face of the man in the middle.